formlio/forml/docs/io.rst

 with other transforming operators) in form of a *source descriptor* (supplied within the :doc:`project structure
 <project>` using the :ref:`source.py <project-source>` component).

-This descriptor is created using the ``forml.project.component.Source.query()`` class method:
+This descriptor is created using the ``forml.project.Source.query()`` class method:

-.. automethod:: forml.project.component.Source.query
+.. automethod:: forml.project.Source.query